 Can I get my mobile phone deal included in the bundle?

 Some providers do offer bundles that include a mobile phone tariff as well as broadband, phone and TV – these are called quad-play packages.

-However these are rare, and they aren’t always guaranteed to offer the best deals, making it all the more important to shop around and compare all of your options.
+However these are rare, and they aren’t always guaranteed to offer the best deals, making it all the more important to shop around for mobile phones separately, and compare all of your options.

 What types of broadband can I get?